glcapps/ContextInterfaceApplications/README.md

 	18. The ForageMap DOM: Structure, State, and Workflow

-	Represent context as a structured tree: goals, steps, tasks, tools, notes, constraints, and state snapshots.
+	Represent context as a structured tree: goals, steps, tasks, tools, notes, constraints, state snapshots, and relevant results.
 Nodes are addressable, composable, diffable, and selectively renderable.
-Build per-step views by selecting subtrees, ordering nodes, applying summarization, and projecting only relevant state.
+Build per-step views by selecting subtrees, ordering nodes, applying summarization, and projecting only relevant state and tool outputs directly into the context window.
 Structure enables inspection, partial updates, reuse, versioning, and replay.
 Serialization to tokens is a render step, not the source of truth.

 	19. Workflow as Interface: Navigating a Map Instead of a UI